zdravkov/kendo-docs/api/mobile/listview.md

 ### fixedHeaders `Boolean`*(default: false)*

 If set to true, the group headers will persist their position when the user scrolls through the listview.
-Applicable only when the type is set to group, or when binding to grouped datasource.
+Applicable only when the type is set to group, or when binding to grouped DataSource.

-**Notice:** fixed headers are not supported in virtual mode
+**Notice:** fixed headers are not supported in virtual mode.

 #### Example